back

 Matching Audit Goals to Key Performance Indicators

-To make this practical, it's helpful to explicitly link your goals to the metrics that measure them.
-Different platforms excel at different things, so your KPIs will naturally vary.
+To make this actionable, it’s helpful to take the time to explicitly tie your objectives to the metrics that measure them.
+Different platforms are good for different things, so your KPIs will vary naturally.
 This table shows how common goals map to specific metrics across various platforms.

 Audit Goal Primary KPIs Example Platforms